 He looked at me kind of in disbelief trying to figure out whether I was stupid or busting on him as he said "Uh - what’s that?"
 And I said "Oh this, you don’t want to use this, I mean look at it, it’s old, it’s broken, I doubt it even works."
 He grabbed the pen, swirled it on his pad a few times and then it started working again (gotta hand it to Ballpoint, they do make a good pen) and he said "yeah - this is fine..." as he proceeded to use it for the next hour without even the slightest of difficulties.

 Here I was - maybe out of embarrassment, or a mistaken belief that there’s no way this would be useful - prepared not to give my friend something he needed at the moment he needed it, because I had already judged the pen inadequate.
 Kind of a silly example, but we see something similar happening in today’s Gospel.

-One lesson this Gospel brings to mind is that it’s not about us.
-We can get so worked up trying to evaluate things (and in the process, often times undermining how blessed we truly are as we compare ourselves to others) conceiving a plan, determining how things will work out that we can get overwhelmed, doubtful in our faith and stifling ourselves into inaction.
+One lesson this Gospel tries to point out is that it’s not about us.
+We can get so worked up trying to evaluate things conceiving a plan, speculating how things will work out (and in the process, undermine how blessed we truly are as we compare ourselves to others) that we can get overwhelmed, doubtful in our faith and stifling ourselves into inaction.

 Yet look at how Jesus takes this nameless boy’s example to speak to us today.
 If like him, we simply, humbly offer to Jesus all that we have, all that we possess, all that we are - it is then that He is able to work miracles through us and with us.